 Uses for Epsom Salt

-- As a relaxing magnesium bath soak- Add at least 1 cup of epsom salt to a warm bath and soak for 20 minutes.
+- As a relaxing magnesium bath soak- Add at least 1 cup to a warm bath and soak for 20 minutes.

 - Splinter Removal– Soak in concentrated epsom salt water to pull out a splinter.